pinnacle-comp/pinnacle/README.md

 Pinnacle is configured in your choice of Lua or Rust.

 ## Out-of-the-box configurations
-If you just want to test Pinnacle out without copying stuff to your config directory, run one of the following in the crate root:
+Pinnacle embeds the default Rust config into the binary.
+If you would like to use the Lua or Rust default configs standalone, run one of the following in the crate root:

 ```sh
 # For a Lua configuration